MaxThors/UW_final_project/Machine Learning.md

 The initial preprocessed data containing products with high ratings can be located in the Resources folder.
 Anything with a rating greater than or equal to 4.0 was placed into a new dataframe (high_rating_df).
 The "subhead" column was dropped from this dataset because only Ben & Jerry's brand contained a subhead.
 Additional columns may be dropped during segment 2.

 Once the NLP process is complete, it will be decided if the data needs to be scaled.
-We will also need to convert the relevant string columns to a numerical format.
-Again, this will be done during the NLP process.
+We will also need to convert the relevant string columns to a numerical format and drop ones that can't be used.